KronosTheLate/CircuitComponentRounding.jl/README.md

 ### ToDo

-* Restructure package; split off into ESeries.jl and AbstractPrefNumbSys.jl
+* Restructure package; split off into ESeries.jl and AbstractCircuitComponentRounding.jl
 * Add support for rounding to other standards for electrical components.